Kent Automatic Garages

-Kent Automatic Garages were popular in a number of metropolitan areas from the late 1920s through the early 1960s.
-They enabled customers to park their cars for an hour or longer with a standard rate of $.50 per hour for the first two hours, and $.05 for each additional hour or fraction thereof, for a twenty-four-hour period.
-One of the first Kent Automatic Garages, now the Sofia Building, was at 44th Street, just east of 3rd Avenue and the other a block west of Columbus Circle.
+Kent Automatic Garages were popular in several metropolitan areas in the U.S. from the late 1920s through the early 1960s.
+They enabled customers to park their cars for an hour or longer with a standard rate of $.50 per hour for the first two hours, and $.05 for each additional hour or fraction thereof, for a 24-hour period.
+One of the first Kent Automatic Garages was at 44th Street, just east of 3rd Avenue, and another (now the Sofia) is a block west of Columbus Circle.